dalxo/nRF24L01_t13/README.md

 ````

 ## API
 API is failry modest and has 8 methods if bi-directional SPI access is used.
 If uni-directional (read-only) is configured then only 6 methods are available.
-API methods are logically split into 4 categories:
+API methods are logically split into 4 groups:

 ### Non-SPI
 Here are two functions that do not perform SPI communication but are responsible for proper MCU setup and manipulation with CE signal.